Blueberry Pruning Guide

 You're not pruning for shape or bloom — you're pruning for the harvest

-Every other guide in this library manages pruning around flowers, foliage, or form.
-Blueberry shifts the equation: the pruning system exists to maximize fruit production over decades while maintaining plant health and an attractive ornamental presence.
-This means understanding fruiting wood — which stems carry the most and best berries, how old those stems should be, and when to replace them before they decline — in a way no other shrub in the landscape demands.
-Get the system right, and a well-pruned highbush blueberry produces reliably heavy crops from year four through year forty.
-Ignore pruning, and production drops steadily after year eight as the bush fills with aging wood that carries fewer, smaller berries every season.
+Every other guide in this library manages pruning around flowers, foliage, or overall form.
+Blueberry shifts that equation entirely.
+The pruning system exists to maximize fruit production over decades while maintaining both plant health and an attractive ornamental presence at the same time.
+This means genuinely understanding fruiting wood, which stems carry the most and best berries, how old those stems should ideally be, and when to replace them before they start declining, in a way no other shrub in this library demands.
+Get the system right and a well pruned highbush blueberry produces reliably heavy crops from year four through year forty, an extraordinary production lifespan for a landscape shrub.
+Ignore pruning entirely and production drops steadily after year eight as the bush fills up with aging wood that carries fewer and smaller berries every season.

-Blueberry also happens to be one of the most beautiful multi-season native shrubs available for Seacoast gardens.
-White bell-shaped spring flowers, edible summer fruit, brilliant orange-red fall foliage rivaling any burning bush, and exfoliating coral-red winter bark on mature stems — all on a deer-resistant, non-invasive native that thrives in the acidic, sandy soils common throughout coastal New Hampshire.
-We recommend it constantly as a burning bush replacement for good reason: it outperforms the invasive in every season except October, and even then it's competitive.
-But the pruning system is more specific than ornamental-only shrubs require, because the fruit is the primary return on the investment.
+Blueberry also happens to be one of the most genuinely beautiful multi season native shrubs available for Seacoast gardens, which makes the investment in proper pruning worth it even before you factor in the fruit.
+White bell shaped spring flowers, edible summer fruit, brilliant orange-red fall foliage that rivals any burning bush, and exfoliating coral red winter bark on mature stems, all on a deer resistant, non-invasive native that genuinely thrives in the acidic, sandy soils common throughout coastal New Hampshire.
+We recommend it constantly as a burning bush replacement for good reason.
+It outperforms the invasive in every season except possibly October, and even then it's genuinely competitive.
+But the pruning system here is more specific than what purely ornamental shrubs require, because the fruit is the primary return on the investment a homeowner is making in this plant.

 Need an experienced hand with your blueberries?
 Call Expert Pruning at (603) 999-7470.